jleahred/jle_cpp_tk/README.md

 Infinite loops | reduce loops ussage
 Consuming all resources | _
 Integer zero division | throw an exception
-Concurrency and paralelims | reduce or remove parallelism Float comparison |  don't do it and request for help to the compiler
+Concurrency and paralelims | reduce or remove parallelism <br> do not share, message passing Float comparison |  don't do it and request for help to the compiler

 ### Let the compiler help you